Skip to Main Content

 Access articles from the University of Toronto Libraries' collection using Google Scholar

-The University of Toronto Libraries have licensed thousands of online journals so that you can use them for free as a member of the UofT community.
-To let Google Scholar know that you are a member of the UofT community:
+The University of Toronto Libraries have subscriptions to thousands of online journals so that you can use them for free as a member of the UofT community.
+To access configure your Google Scholar settings to access full text to articles:

 1. Go to Google Scholar (scholar.google.ca)

-2. From the menu icon at the top left side of the screen, select the Settings (gear symbol)
+2. From the menu icon at the top left side of the screen, select the "Settings" link (gear symbol)